-- For the 2023 competition there will only be one outlet stream with a continuous CO2 concentration meter and an airflow meter. - Connection Point Requirement: You must use PVC tubing with 1/8 inch I.D. and 1/4 inch O.D. to ensure proper connection with the CO2 meter. - Flowrate Requirement: The output flowrate must range from 100 mL/min to 500 mL/min as per operating conditions of the CO2 meter.
+- For the 2023 competition there will only be one outlet stream with a continuous CO2 concentration meter and an airflow meter. - Connection Point Requirement: You must use PVC tubing with 1⁄2 inch I.D. and 1⁄4 inch O.D. (or have an adapter) to ensure proper connection with the CO2 meter. - Flowrate Requirement: The output flowrate must range from 100 mL/min to 500 mL/min as per operating conditions of the CO2 meter.